-Today, we’re announcing the first three BridgeBots: for Skype, GroupeMe, and Telegram.
+Today, we’re announcing BridgeBots for Skype, GroupeMe, and Telegram.
 (These bots use the very impressive Microsoft Bot Framework.)

--sameroom open in one group, wait for the BridgeBot to respond with a code, and copy that code.
+-sameroom open message and wait for the BridgeBot to respond with a code.
+Copy that code.

 1 IRC networks (e.g. Freenode), GroupMe, Skype, Hangouts, Twitter, iMeet, Telegram, Gitter, Fleep, Spark.